Blacklord100/Blacklord100/README.md

 # Hey there! 👋

-I am Mithuran Gajendran.
-I consider myself as a smart worker and determined team player.
-Currently working on a self-driving car's AI and making it robust toward Adversarial Attacks.
+I am Mithuran Gajendran, a Data Scientist/Analyst.
+Currently working on direct sales optimization at Volvo Cars.
 Have a look at my latest [medium](https://medium.com/@mithuran.gajendran/hackers-vs-neural-networks-game-on-part-1-8af6be210e9d).

+My main repositories are private, ping me to get a tour of them.

 ### 🌱 Who am I ?
 - ✔️I am a Data Scientist with financial engineering background.
-- ✔️About to finish my financial engineering degree and my MSc in Applied Maths, Data Science at École Polytechnique & Paris Saclay
+- ✔️Have a financial engineering degree and my MSc in Applied Maths, Data Science at École Polytechnique & Paris Saclay
 - ✔️I'm a fast learner looking for new challenges.
 I am mainly looking to learn further and challenge myself in Data & Finance
-- ✔️I'm quite fun to work with and efficient.
-Get my work done, consulting background helps :D
+- ✔️Fun to work with and efficient.

 ### ⚡ One line that describes me best?
 I am ambitious and a hard worker.
-I will make it happen !

 ### 👯 My other interests
 - Martial arts : Taekwondo